 NATURAL SYSTEMS INDICATOR

 Inflows to the Highland Lakes: Lakes Travis and Buchanan are the main water sources for the Austin area.
 The amount of water that flows into both lakes impacts the availability of water.
-The chart below shows lake inflows for 2012, 2013, and 2014, along with the historical average for lake inflows over the past 70 years.
+The chart below shows lake inflows for 2011 - 2016, along with the historical average for lake inflows over the past 70 years.

 AUSTIN WATER UTILITY: CONSERVATION PROGRAMS AND INITIATIVES